Azure/azure-sdk-for-c/sdk/iot/core/doc/mqtt_state_machine.md

 ##### Provisioning Service Errors

 Each Provisioning operation will return a status encoded as `az_iot_provisioning_client_status`.
-After the register operation is complete the `az_iot_provisioning_client_registration_state registration_information` field will contain the `az_iot_provisioning_client_status error_code` that represents the overall status of the registration operation.
+After the register operation is complete, the `az_iot_provisioning_client_registration_state registration_information` field will contain the `az_iot_provisioning_client_status error_code` that represents the overall status of the registration operation.

 The following APIs may be used to determine if the status indicates error and if the error should be retried: